Use an Olla Watering System to Conserve Water

 Ollas (oy-yahs) are unglazed, clay containers, periodically filled with water that are buried next to plants in the ground.
 When filled with water, the water slowly seeps into the surrounding soil, irrigating plants slowly.
 The roots of plants grow toward the clay pot due to the readily available source of water.

-So why should you use ollas instead of a watering can or hose?
-There are a number of reasons why you might want to use an olla for irrigating plants – roots grow deeper, you don’t have to water as often and no water is lost to evaporation or runoff.
+So why should you use an olla watering system instead of a watering can or hose?
+There are a number of reasons why you might want to use an olla for irrigating plants—roots grow deeper, you don’t have to water as often, and no water is lost to evaporation or runoff.

 This old-fashioned watering method has been used throughout history, especially in areas where water is scarce.
 Ollas are a great way to water containers and are equally at home in the vegetable or flower garden.

-How to use ollas: Bury the olla in the soil so that the top 2 inches remain exposed.
-Add plants within 18″ of the olla and fill with water and cover with the removable lid.
+Bury the olla in the soil so that the top 2 inches remain exposed.
+Add plants within 18 inches of the olla and fill with water and cover with the removable lid.
 Depending on your climate and the time of year, you will need to add water every few days.
 Wait until the olla is empty and then fill again.

 Watering deeply benefits all plants by encouraging deep root growth where the soil is cooler and stays moister longer.
 Ollas are a great way to water deeply and the soil at the surface stays dry, helping to keep weeds away.
 In addition, water is not lost to evaporation or runoff.

-As gardeners learn of the benefits of using ollas for irrigating their plants – ollas are now being sold at a few nurseries and big box stores.
-You can also order them online (use the term “olla where to purchase” for a list of vendors).
+As gardeners learn of the benefits of using ollas for irrigating their plants.
+Olla watering systems are now being sold at a few nurseries and big box stores.
+You can also order them online.

 I am always on the lookout for easy gardening ideas and ollas certainly fill that definition.
 How about you?
 Where would you use an olla in your garden?

 Interested in other ways to deep water plants?
-Check out how to make your own drip-irrigation using a milk jug, here.
+Learn how to make your own drip-irrigation using a milk jug.